As a parent or carer you can play a vital role in your child’s education, including homework/home learning.

 For a parents' guide to Abacus ( our chosen maths scheme), click here.

-If you have any questions about homework, or indeed any aspect of school life, come in and ask us or send an email.
+If you have any questions about home learning, or indeed any aspect of school life, come in and ask us or send an email.